cyberfly999/jquery.darkener/README.md

 - **opacity**: The overall opacity.
 - **mixBlendMode**: How it blends with the image. (=CSS's [mix-blend-mode](https://developer.mozilla.org/en-US/docs/Web/CSS/mix-blend-mode))

-"By the time of this writig, this last option, **mixBlendMode**, will be ignored by MSIE and Edge as expected.
-At least until they abandoned their own crappy work and made Edge a fork of Chrome."
+"By the time of this wrighting, this last option, **mixBlendMode**, will be ignored by MSIE and Edge as expected.
+At least until they have abandoned their own crappy work and made Edge a fork of Chrome."
 ### More than one darkener?
 Use chaining like this:
 ```js